-Hiring a Python developer is not a simple task.
+Hiring a Python programmer is not a simple task.
 Before rolling up your sleeves and sorting through CVs, you should know exactly who you’re looking for.
 Here are the main things you need to keep in mind:

 Before hiring a development team, define your project scope and its complexity.
 Create a document that describes the purpose of your product, its goals and benefits, main users, and potential scale.
 All these factors will define the size of your development team and the experience level of the engineers (junior, middle, or senior).